Differentially Private Two-Stage Gradient Descent for Instrumental Variable Regression: Algorithm and Theoretical Guarantees

-Comparing to $\eta_{GD}$ and $\alpha_{GD}$, notice that we have the same $\eta$ condition.
-However, the $\alpha$ condition is slightly tighter to control the randomness in first-stage estimates $\boldsymbol{\Theta}^{(t)}$. \end{rmk} \begin{rmk} From Proposition \ref{lem: privacy II - main}, the choice of $\lambda_1, \lambda_2$ in \eqref{eq: parameter settings} guarantees that Algorithm \ref{alg: DP-2S-GD-II} is $\rho$-zCDP.
+We emphasize that although $\eta_{\text{approx}}^\star$ and $\alpha_{\text{approx}}^\star$ minimize the contraction rate, they should be viewed as approximately optimal step sizes, as the scaling constants in the bound \eqref{eq: e_beta(T) bound thm2} vary with different choices of step sizes.
+Empirically, we also observe that the estimator's error is fairly insensitive in a neighborhood of $\eta_{\text{approx}}^\star, \alpha_{\text{approx}}^\star$.
+See Appendix \ref{sec: exp step size tuning} for empirical results. \end{rmk} \begin{rmk} From Proposition \ref{lem: privacy II - main}, the choice of $\lambda_1, \lambda_2$ in \eqref{eq: parameter settings} guarantees that Algorithm \ref{alg: DP-2S-GD-II} is $\rho$-zCDP.
 The parameters $\gamma_1$ and $\gamma_2$ are selected so that, with high probability, the clipping operation does not alter the gradients; see Lemma \ref{lem: no clipping II} for details. \end{rmk} \begin{rmk} The error bound \eqref{eq: e_beta(T) bound thm2} consists of three dominant terms.
 The first term $\kappa(\tau)^{\frac{T}{2}}$ characterizes the convergence of the gradient descent algorithm, which decays exponentially with $T$.
 The second term $\frac{\sqrt{p}(\sqrt{q}+\sqrt{\tau})^3}{n\sqrt{\min\{\rho_1,\rho_2\}}}\sqrt{T}$ captures the cumulative effect of the injected Gaussian noise, which grows with $\sqrt{T}$ due to the parameter choices in \eqref{eq: parameter settings} that ensure privacy.
 The third term $\frac{\sqrt{pq}(\tau+\log(pq))}{\sqrt{n}}$ represents the inherent statistical error in estimating $\hat{\boldsymbol{\beta}}$ via noiseless gradient descent, which decreases with larger sample size $n$.
 This decomposition highlights the trade-offs between convergence phase and privacy requirement, while also accounting for the structural statistical accuracy attainable from gradient descent. \end{rmk} \begin{rmk} The condition for $T$ in \eqref{eq: parameter settings} is necessary to control the noise scale $\lambda_1$ in Proposition~\ref{lem: privacy II - main}, since the derivation of \eqref{eq: e_beta(T) bound thm2} relies on the high-probability concentration of $\|\boldsymbol{\Theta}^{(T)}-\hat{\boldsymbol{\Theta}}\|$.
 With limited sample size $n$, if $\rho_1$ is small, i.e. we want high privacy on $\boldsymbol{\Theta}^{(1)}, \ldots, \boldsymbol{\Theta}^{(T)}$, we can only set a moderate number of iterations $T$, otherwise the bound \eqref{eq: e_beta(T) bound thm2} doesn't hold.
 See Section \ref{sec: experiments} for experiments. \end{rmk} \begin{rmk} For given sample size $n$, the dominating terms for each $T$ range are:

 \end{rmk} Hence, the optimum number of iterations $T$ is sub-linear but super-logarithmic to $n$.
 Figure \ref{fig: sketch} qualitatively illustrates the trend of the error bound \eqref{eq: e_beta(T) bound thm2} as a function of $T$.
 This is consistent with our experimental observations in Section \ref{sec: experiments}.